jtomori/batch_textures_convert/README.md

 This tool works on Linux and Windows.
 Feel free to test it under and contribute for OS X version. <br>
 Right now the following output formats are supported:
 * .rat - Mantra
+* .tx - Arnold
-* .tx - Arnold / PRMan
+* .tx - PRMan
 * .rs - Redshift

 However it is easy to extend / modify this tool so that it suits your needs. <br>

 To add new output format, simply implement a new class in **scripts/python/batch_convert/converters.py**, which inherits from **GenericCommand()** class.
 Class is very simple, so it should be straightforward to add your custom output formats. <br>

 This tool relies on external executables to perform conversion (e.g. *iconvert* for *RAT*, *maketx* for *TX*...).
 Make sure that you have them available in your system's **PATH** variable.
-If an executable is not found, then it will print a warning and will hide it from the output formats list.
+If an executable is not found, then it will print a warning and will hide it from the output formats list in gui.